midhun2208/Food-App-NamasteReact/Readme.md

     Always use "this" keyword inthe class "this.props.name"

   - state in class component
     -By using 'this.state' in the consturctor and if we want to -use the state in classs
     bt using 'this.state.stateName' or we can destructure and use
+    - Updateing a value in the class component the state name is count this.setState({
+      count:this.state.count +1
+      })

 - Functional Based Componets - are JavaScript function that return some piece of JSX

+# life Cycle of React

+- Parent Constructor
+- Parent Render
+- Child Constructor
+- Child Render
+- Child componentDidMOunt
+- Parent componentDidMount

+componentDidMount is used for Api calls in the class Component